nathabonfim59/cerebras-code-monitor/README.md

 ### Authentication

-The monitor requires a valid authJS session token:
+The monitor can authenticate using either a session cookie or an API key.

+#### Session Cookie Authentication (Recommended)

+This method provides the most accurate data for token prediction calculations:

 1. Log into your Cerebras Cloud account at https://cloud.cerebras.ai
 2. Extract the session token from browser cookies: